-For additional information and application forms contact: The Secretary, Education Department, John Henry Newman Building, UCD, Belfield, Dublin 4 (Tel: (01) 706 8250; Fax: 706 1143).
+For additional information and application forms contact: The Secretary, Education Department, John Henry Newman Building, UCD, Belfield, Dublin 4 (Tel: (01) 716 8250/716 8292; Fax: 716 1143).
+Website: www.ucd.ie/~education.

-Non-UCD applicants must furnish full transcripts of academic awards and a Birth Certificate together with a non-returnable application fee of £10 (cheque or postal order payable to the Education Department - no cash will be accepted).

-The closing date for applications is the last Friday in February.
+Non-UCD applicants must furnish full transcripts of academic awards and a Birth Certificate together with a non-returnable application fee of £60 ( $\in$ 76.19) (cheque or postal order payable to the Education Department - no cash will be accepted).
+The closing date for applications is 2 April 2001.